chef/chef-web-docs/content/chef_license_accept.md

 </tbody>
 </table>

 Server products are typically installed and managed by some kind of process supervisor.
-Chef Software server products do not allow interactive license acceptance because process supervisors do not easily allow interactivity.
+Chef Software server products do not allow interactive license acceptance because process supervisors do not allow interactivity.
 Instead, the license is accepted during the `reconfigure` command or `upgrade` command for the Omnibus ctl command.
 For example:

 - `chef-server-ctl reconfigure --chef-license=accept`
 - `CHEF_LICENSE="accept-no-persist" supermarket-ctl reconfigure`